ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 (READMORE)

 Whether or not you prefer conciseness or verbosity when programming, Swift has language features that allow you to write your code at your preferred level of verbosity.
-Beyond naming, fatures like trailing closure syntax, unnamed parameters, positional closure arguments allow programmers to be verbose in some circumstances and succinct in others.
+Beyond naming, features like trailing closure syntax, unnamed parameters, positional closure arguments allow programmers to be verbose in some circumstances and succinct in others.

 The question isn't _if_ you should be concise (or not).
 The question is: _where_ you should be concise (or verbose).